-- Check out what other financial modeling analyst think about the company
+- Check out what other financial modeling analysts think about the company

-Color coding is one of the important formatting factor in a financial modeling basics.
+Color coding is one of the important formatting factors in financial modeling basic.
 This is done so that a person who has never seen your model comes to know easily whether a certain financial data is a historical input data, calculations or linkages.